-The course will lean heavily on Fourth Quadrant Thinking, namely, that the most successful organizations are not those that focus on performance. but those that invest considerable effort on developing a meaningful or purposeful culture.
+The course will lean heavily on Fourth Quadrant Thinking, namely, that the most successful organizations are not those that focus on performance, but those that invest considerable effort on developing a meaningful or purposeful culture.
 The values of the organization and its leaders, the ethical framework under which it operates are the keys to success.
 This course will help you identify how best to use your self-awareness and communication skills to lead others in socially responsible ways.
 It includes topics such as convincing others of the need for major change, activating corporate values, driving employee engagement, dealing with major public relations issues and the importance of aligning your values with the corporate values to ensure ethical leadership.

-MGT 524 - Research Methods in Business
+MSL 524 - Research Methods in Business

-Prerequisite: MSL 500
+Credit Hour: 3 Prereguisite: MSL 500

-This course is designed for the business researcher or professional to help him/ her make choices about handling the most important business variables and methods of studying them.
-HRM and business research designs usually take the form of statistical research, survey research, case studies, experimental research or meta-analysis.
-The course examines specific issues relating to business research projects in terms of formulating research questions, collection of data analysis and making recommendations.
-The course examines both quantitative and qualitative research and considers a multi-method approach as a more balanced way to achieve a pragmatic research methodology that can ultimately be useful for the business practitioner.
+This course is designed for the business researcher or professional in order to make choices about how to handle the most important business variables and how to study them.
+Business research design usually takes the form of statistical research, survey research, case studies, experimental research or meta-analysis.
+The course examines specific issues relating to business research projects in terms of formulating research questions, collection of data, analysis and recommendations.
+The course examines both quantitative and gualitative research and considers a multi-method approach as a more balanced way to achieve a pragmatic research methodology that can ultimately be useful for the business practitioner.
 The students will be also introduced to emerging topics such big data and analytics.
 This course places special emphasis on developing an understanding of ethical principles in research, namely the issues related to plagiarism, rights of human subjects in relation to privacy and no harm inflicted, data protection and the importance of sound research for decision making.